lolyparty/DSA/README.md

 # DSA
-Solutions to data structure and algorithm questions on leetcode
+Solutions to data structures and algorithms questions on leetcode